OfflineIMAP/offlineimap.github.io/about.md

 This is the OfflineIMAP community's website.
 It is made **open**, **static** and **easy**.

-You can expect maintainers and users to blog here about OfflineIMAP.
+You can expect maintainers and users to blog here about **OfflineIMAP**.

 The website engine is [Jekyll][jekyll] which relies on *[kramdown syntax][kramdown]*, derivated from the well-known *markdown*.
 The source of this page (`about.md`) is a good sample of the basics of the syntax.
 See how it's easy to contribute to the site by yourself.